kjwilder/lightsout/strategy.md

 . . . . .
 P .
 P .
 P         P P .
 P P         .
 P P P .
 ```

-The solution for our example, "1 2 3 6 8 11 12 14 15 16 18 20 22 24", also has
+The solution for the above example, "1 2 3 6 8 11 12 14 15 16 18 20 22 24",
-the property that no button is pushed more than once and can be expressed by a
+also has the property that no button is pushed more than once and can be
-template.
+expressed by a template.
 ```
    P P P . .
    P .
 P . .